filipasenra/FEUP-COMP-TP2/README.md

 ## Compile

 To compile the program, run ``gradle build``.
-This will compile your classes to ``classes/main/java`` and copy the JAR file to the root directory.
-The JAR file will have the same name as the repository folder.
+This will compile all classes to ``classes/main/java`` and copy the JAR file to the root directory.
+This JAR file will be created with the same name as the repository folder.

 ## Usage
 ```cmd